myronzhangweb3/binance-tss-mpc-server/README.md

 ## Overview

-The TSS Project is designed to showcase the implementation and functionality of threshold signature schemes, which are crucial for enhancing security in distributed systems.
+The Project is designed to showcase the implementation and functionality of threshold signature schemes, which are crucial for enhancing security in distributed systems.
 This project leverages key technologies and libraries to provide a robust demonstration of TSS capabilities.

 ```mermaid
 flowchart TD